 Take turns, one student at a time, sharing how they are similar to your figure. (e.g., they both stack, they both roll, they both have two flat faces, it is a cylinder etc.)

 I love using poems to reinforce knowledge of concepts.
 It makes learning fun!
-This is the link to the poem I use:
+Click on the image to see the poems I use!

 We have a bird puppet who hides 3D figures under a blanket.